 Retired Judge at JAMS

-Former judge specializing in complex litigation and dispute resolution.
+Former circuit court judge with expertise in complex commercial litigation and alternative dispute resolution.

 Hon.
 Nan R. Nolan (ret.)